oiavorskyi/dot-files/README.md

 merged/ - contains merged copies from dot-files, serves as a basis for restoring on a machine

 mackup/ - contains configuration for mackup
-    .mackup.backup.public - configuration used only to backup the public settings .mackup.backup.sensitive - configuration used only to backup the sensitive settings .mackup.restore - configuration used only to restore settings (merged) .mackup/ - contains definitions of apps not supported by mackup out of the box
+    .mackup.backup.public.cfg - configuration used only to backup the public settings .mackup.backup.sensitive.cfg - configuration used only to backup the sensitive settings .mackup.restore.merged.cfg - configuration used only to restore settings (merged) .mackup/ - contains definitions of apps not supported by mackup out of the box

 backup.sh - script to backup settings from a machine